Maimonides: Exile

-Maimonides's family, along with most other Jews, chose exile.
-The question whether Maimonides himself was among those who had to convert to Islam in order to save his life prior to fleeing the area, has been the subject of scholarly debate.
-This forced conversion was ruled legally invalid under Islamic law when brought up by a rival in Egypt.
-For the next ten years, Maimonides moved about in southern Spain, eventually settling in Fez in Morocco.
-During this time, he composed his acclaimed commentary on the Mishnah, during the years 1166–1168.
-Some say that his teacher in Fez was Rabbi Yehuda Ha-Cohen Ibn Susan, until he was killed in 1165.
+Maimonides' family, along with many other Jews, chose exile.
+For the next ten years, Maimonides moved about in southern Spain and North Africa, eventually settling in Fas.
+Some say that his teacher in Fez was Yehuda Ha-Cohen Ibn Susan, until the latter was killed in 1165.

+During this time, he composed his acclaimed commentary on the Mishnah during 1166–1168.

-Following this sojourn in Morocco, together with two sons, he sojourned in Palestine before settling in Fustat in Fatimid Caliphate-controlled Egypt around 1168.
+Following this sojourn in Morocco, he lived in Acre with his father and brother, before settling in Fustat in Fatimid Caliphate-controlled Egypt by 1168.
 There is mention that Maimonides first settled in Alexandria, and moved to Fustat only in 1171.
 While in Cairo, he studied in a yeshiva attached to a small synagogue, which now bears his name.
-In Palestine, he prayed at the Temple Mount.
+In Jerusalem, he prayed at the Temple Mount.
 He wrote that this day of visiting the Temple Mount was a day of holiness for him and his descendants.

-Maimonides shortly thereafter was instrumental in helping rescue Jews taken captive during the Christian Amalric of Jerusalem's siege of the southeastern Nile Delta town of Bilbeis.
+Maimonides was soon instrumental in helping rescue Jews taken captive during the Christian Amalric of Jerusalem's siege of the southeastern Nile Delta town of Bilbeis.
 He sent five letters to the Jewish communities of Lower Egypt asking them to pool money together to pay the ransom.
 The money was collected and then given to two judges sent to Palestine to negotiate with the Crusaders.
 The captives were eventually released.

 Death of his brother

-Following this triumph, the Maimonides family, hoping to increase their wealth, gave their savings to his brother, the youngest son David ben Maimon, a merchant.
-Maimonides directed his brother to procure goods only at the Sudanese port of ʽAydhab.
-After a long arduous trip through the desert, however, David was unimpressed by the goods on offer there.
+Following this success, the Maimonides family, hoping to increase their wealth, gave their savings to his brother, the youngest son David ben Maimon, a merchant.
+Maimonides directed his brother to procure goods only at the Sudanese port of ʿAydhab.
+After a long, arduous trip through the desert, however, David was unimpressed by the goods on offer there.
 Against his brother's wishes, David boarded a ship for India, since great wealth was to be found in the East.
 Before he could reach his destination, David drowned at sea sometime between 1169 and 1177.
 The death of his brother caused Maimonides to become sick with grief.

 In a letter discovered in the Cairo Geniza, he wrote: